-J. Risk associates with plan provisions
+H. Risk associates with plan provisions

-Valuations are performed on certain basic set of pre-determined assumptions and other regulatory framework vinich may vary overtime.
+Valuations are performed on certain basic set of pre-determined assumptions and other regulatory framework which may vary overtime.
 Thus, the Company is exposed to various risks in providing the above gratuity benefit, the most significant of which are as follows:

-Interest rate risk: The plan exposes the Company to the risk of fall in interest rates.
-A fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of the liability (as shown in financial statements).
+Interest rate risk: The plan exposes the Company to the risk of fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of the liability (as shown in financial statements).

-Liquidity risk; This is the risk that the Company is not able to meet the short term gratuity pay-outs.
+Liquidity risk: This is the risk that the Company is not able to meet the short term gratuity pay-outs.
 This may arise due to non availability of sufficient cash/cash equivalents to meet the liabilities.

-Satary escalation risk: The present value of the defined benefit plan is calculated with the assumption of salary increase rate of plan participants in future.
-Deviation in the rate of increase of salary in future for plan participants from the rate of increase in salary used to determine the present value of obligation will have a bearing on the plan's liability.

-Demographic risk: The Company has used certain mortality and attrition assumptions in valuation of the liability.
+Salary escalation risk: The present value of the defined benefit plan is calculated with the assumption of salary increase rate of plan participants in future.
+Deviation in the rate of increase of salary in tuture for plan participants from the rate of increase in salary used to determine the present value of plan participants in future.
+Deviation in the rate Demographic risk: The Company has used certain mortality and attrition assumptions in valuation of the liability.
 The Company is exposed to the risk of actual experience turning out to be worse compared to the assumption.